Famed German sports manager regrets "foolish" tax evasion scandal

 MERKEL DISTANCES HERSELF FROM HOENESS

-Hoeness's revelation has stunned Germans and dominated the media in the run-up to the national election on September 22, and a crucial regional election in the football club's home state of Bavaria on September 15.
-Previously, he had publicly railed against tax evasion, winning applause from football fans and taxpayers.
+Hoeness's revelation has stunned Germans and dominated the media in the run-up to the national election on Sept.
+22, and a crucial regional election in the soccer club's home state of Bavaria on Sept.
+15. Previously, he had publicly railed against tax evasion, winning applause from soccer fans and taxpayers.

 On Monday the state prosecutor's office in Munich said it was looking into whether Hoeness had disclosed the Swiss account before tax authorities had started their own investigation.